 - Ordering an excessive amount of prescription drugs online

 - Using prescription drugs at a much faster rate than prescribed

 - Continuing taking prescription drugs after the designated amount of time that one is supposed to or after the pain has stopped

 - Poor decision making

 - Experiencing withdrawal symptoms when minimizing or discontinuing prescription drug use

 Prescription Drug Withdrawal Symptoms

-As just mentioned, one of the common signs of a prescription drug addiction is the experience of withdrawal symptoms when one minimizes or discontinues the use of prescription drugs.
+As just mentioned, one of the common signs of prescription drug addiction is the experience of withdrawal symptoms when one minimizes or discontinues the use of prescription drugs.
 This is because once a person experiences prescription withdrawal symptoms, he or she is already physically dependent on that prescription medication.
-If you or a loved one is experiencing one of the following prescription withdrawal symptoms, it’s likely that you’ve already developed a prescription drug addiction or that the development of a prescription drug addiction isn’t far away.
+If you or a loved one is experiencing one of the following prescription withdrawal symptoms, it’s likely that you’ve already developed a prescription drug addiction or that the development of prescription drug addiction isn’t far away.

 - Respiration issues

 - Blood circulation issues